atk14/Atk14Eshop/public/styleguides/02-components/35-offcanvas.md

 Offcanvas sidebar useful for navigation.
 ATK14Eshop shopping cart preview is built with this component.

-Offcanvas can be opened by clicking element with <code>data-toggle="offcanvas"</code> attribute with <code>data-target</code> or <code>href</code> which specifies target offcanvas element (<code>data-target</code> has higher priority).
+Offcanvas can be opened by clicking element with <code>data-bs-toggle="offcanvas"</code> attribute with <code>data-bs-target</code> or <code>href</code> which specifies target offcanvas element (<code>data-bs-target</code> has higher priority).
 Offcanvas content is scrollable if it is longer than available height.

 Markup for this component is derived form Bootstrap 5 Offcanvas Component for future compatibility.

 ## Basic example, opens on right

 [example]
-  <a href="#offcanvas-demo-basic" class="btn btn-primary" data-toggle="offcanvas" aria-expanded="false" aria-controls="offcanvas-demo-basic" >Link with href</a>
+  <a href="#offcanvas-demo-basic" class="btn btn-primary" data-bs-toggle="offcanvas" aria-expanded="false" aria-controls="offcanvas-demo-basic" >Link with href</a>
-  <button class="btn btn-primary" data-toggle="offcanvas" data-target="#offcanvas-demo-basic" aria-expanded="false" aria-controls="offcanvas-demo-basic" >Button with data-target attribute</button>
+  <button class="btn btn-primary" data-bs-toggle="offcanvas" data-bs-target="#offcanvas-demo-basic" aria-expanded="false" aria-controls="offcanvas-demo-basic" >Button with data-bs-target attribute</button>

   <div id="offcanvas-demo-basic" class="bs-offcanvas bs-offcanvas-right bg-light">
     <header class="bs-offcanvas-header bs-offcanvas-header--fixed-top">